Lernstick/Lernstick-Bridge/TEST_SETUP.md

  * Ensure that the device has a TPM2.0
  * Download Debian 11 from: https://www.debian.org/download
  * Install Debian 11 on the device with Secure Boot enabled
- * Install Keylime package from TODO
+ * Install Keylime packages
+   * Download the Debian packages
+   * Install them with `apt install ./python3-keylime-lib*.deb ./python3-keylime-agent*.deb`

 Changes to `/etc/keylime-agent.conf`: